iamsairamnagarajan/autocorrect-nlp/README.md

 # 🔤 Autocorrect NLP in Python

-This project is a simple but effective **autocorrect tool** built using Natural Language Processing (NLP) with Python and NLTK.
-It mimics how common autocorrect systems work by generating candidate corrections and selecting the most probable word based on word frequency.
+A simple and effective **autocorrect tool** built using Natural Language Processing (NLP) techniques in Python.
+It simulates how modern autocorrect systems work by generating possible corrections and selecting the most probable word using frequency-based scoring.

 ---

 ## 🚀 Features

-- Tokenizes and normalizes text data
+- Text normalization and tokenization
-- Generates suggestions using common edit operations:
+- Candidate suggestions via:
-  - Letter deletion
+  - 🔡 Letter deletion
-  - Letter swapping
+  - 🔁 Letter swapping
-  - Letter replacement
+  - 🔤 Letter replacement
-  - Letter insertion
+  - ➕ Letter insertion
-- Supports Level 1 and Level 2 corrections (single and double edit distance)
+- Single-edit (Level 1) and double-edit (Level 2) corrections
-- Frequency-based word probability scoring
+- Word frequency and probability-based ranking
-- CLI for interactive autocorrection
+- Interactive CLI for real-time autocorrection

 ---